 Identify demographic characteristics of childcare associated with childcare quality.
 Of interest to policy makers is another aspect of the study, the investigation of those regulatory characteristics that predict care of higher quality.
 These characteristics included the level and type of caregiver training, the size of the childcare group, the auspices of the childcare program (public/private, profit/nonprofit, independent/chain, employer-sponsored/church-based), whether the facility was licensed or unlicensed, the level of payment and fees, and whether the caregiver was a relative of the family.

 309 data files were compiled for this study and are organized into 3 main groups:

 Analytical Data Sets (ADS) -- The raw data were examined and composites defined by small groups of individual principal investigators according to the demographic, family, childcare, and child outcome content of the data.
-The psychometric and distributional qualities of the variables along with site differences was examined.
-A set of variables that was psychometrically and distributionally acceptable to be used in analytic analyses was designed to test the study hypotheses.
+The psychometric and distributional qualities of the variables, along with site differences, were examined.
+A set of variables that were psychometrically and distributionally acceptable to be used in analytic analyses was designed to test the study hypotheses.
 These data files comprise Parts 1-42 of the study data material.

 Supplemental Data Sets -- New and revised analysis variables as well as across-time mean scores and primary composites were produced as a supplement to the original Analytical Datasets.
 These data files comprise Parts 43-55 of the study data material.